 “These sorts of problems can be turned around by the use of a fungicide, insecticide or trace element seed treatments.
 Also, an inoculant can be used to stimulate the microbial activity in the soil, which then lets the plant better uptake nutrients,” he says.

-During his scholarship Ashley travelled extensively through Asia, continental Europe, Canada and the USA, and the lack of knowledge on seed coating technology surprised him.
+Ashley travelled extensively through Asia, continental Europe, Canada and the USA, and the lack of knowledge on seed coating technology surprised him.

 “Certainly in Australia there’s not a lot of knowledge, but then there’s a knowledge gap right around the world in this area, and this is where I really need to speak with the top researchers and so forth around the world to gather an understanding and try and bring that back.
 What I’ve found is that we’re still trying to understand all the variables, and every time I looked at a different type of seed coating, I ended up back in a soil nutrition discussion, so the two go hand-unhand in what we can achieve,” Ashley observed.